 Why not join us at the Canada 150&Me Youth Forum – either on-site or on-line!Register

 The National Forum will start at 9:30am with youth presentations reporting on the highlights from the four regional Canada 150&Me Youth Forums in Vancouver, Montreal, Halifax and Winnipeg.
 Invited guests from among Canada’s government, business and community leadership will speak in response to the youth reports.
-Confirmed speakers to date include Perry Bellegarde, Grand Chief, Assembly of First Nations; and author and historian, Charlotte Gray, C.M.
-Check back for more details in the weeks to come!

 The story of the National Gallery of Canada began in the 19th century with a simple dream that Canada should have a national gallery to call their own.
 It would be a place to showcase Canadian art; to preserve, study and teach about the vast nation’s cultural heritage; and to acquire magnificent works from around the world.